TG6S85/WPM-calculator/README.md

 # WPM-calculator
-C++ project that runs a wpm test using the 300 most common words
+Using 300 most common English words, generates a randomized 25 word prompt and runs a typing test calculating raw and weighted wpm.